Our Address:

 Child Welfare Funding

-As human services budgets continue to be strained, ANC remains committed to identifying and supporting creative ways to protect and grow services and support for adoptive and foster families, kinship caregivers, and youth.
-We seek to encourage kinship care as this is often the best way to promote stability and the least disruption for children in need of out of home care.
+As human services budgets continue to be strained, ANC remains committed to identifying and supporting creative ways to protect and grow services and supports for adoptive and foster families, kinship caregivers, and youth.
+Therefore our agenda includes items such as:

 Ethical and Equitable Practices